writing

 If not, you could use these names, and lose the benefit of being “suggestive” to everyone.

-Remember, your theme will eventually breakdown and become increasingly obscure.
-For example, Grafana has/had a cute naming scheme.
+Your theme will eventually break down and become obscure.
+Grafana has/had a cute naming scheme.

 Tom Wilkie: We’ve got this LGTM strategy, like logs, graphs, traces, and metrics.
 Loki, the logging system begins with L, Grafana the graphing system with G, Tempo, the tracing system with T … and [had] Cortex, the metrics system with a C. So it had to begin with an M. And then we went back to our Scandinavian roots.
 We were looking for a word that began with M that came from mythology and that’s where we came up with Mimir.